christopheragnus/domain_test/README.md

 * Determine what parent and child components are necessary.
 * Create CSS flexbox/grids and apply colours/ font-family
 * Add Javascript snippet for image upload preview.
+* Check responsiveness of design, and add breakpoints.
 * Depending on the version, implement logic in React and Vue to bind data to the input form, allowing for live previews.

 ### Challenges

 * If I had a bit more time, I would refactor more of the code (add more components) and implement hCard's classes in Vue as well.
+* Add a TDD framework to test the fields as well.

 ### Live app